Ernesto Zedillo: 2000 election

 The presidential election of 2 July 2000 was a watershed in Mexican history for several reasons.
-The PRI presidential candidate, Francisco Labastida was not designated by the sitting president (as all former presidential nominees from the PRI had been until that point), but by an open internal primary of the party.
+The PRI presidential candidate, Francisco Labastida, was not designated by the sitting president (as all former presidential nominees from the PRI had been until that point), but by an open internal primary of the party.
 Changes in the electoral rules meant that the government did not control voting as it had previously in the Ministry of the Interior.
 Elections were now the jurisdiction of the Federal Electoral Institute (IFE), with Mexicans having faith that elections would be free and fair.
 IFE implemented new procedures regarding campaigns and balloting, with rules for finance, guarantee of the secret ballot, and unbiased counting of votes.
-Also important were some 10,000 Mexican poll watchers and over 850 foreign observers, including ex-president of the U.S., Jimmy Carter.
+Also important were some 10,000 Mexican poll watchers and over 850 foreign observers, including the ex-president of the U.S., Jimmy Carter.
 Zapatista leader Subcomandante Marcos declared that the election was a "dignified and respectable battleground."
 The results of the election were even more historic.
 For the first time since the founding of Zedillo's party in 1929, an opposition candidate won, a peaceful change from an authoritarian government.
 Zedillo went on national television when the polls closed, declaring that Vicente Fox had won.
-In Fox's autobiography he writes, "There are still those old-guard priistas who consider Ernesto Zedillo a traitor to his class for his actions on the night of 2 July 2000, as the party boss who betrayed the machine.
+In Fox's autobiography, he writes, "There are still those old-guard priistas who consider Ernesto Zedillo a traitor to his class for his actions on the night of 2 July 2000, as the party boss who betrayed the machine.
 But in that moment, President Zedillo became a true democrat...
 In minutes, he preempted any possibility of violent resistance from hard-line priistas.
 It was an act of electoral integrity that will forever mark the mild-mannered economist as a historic figure of Mexico's peaceful transition to democracy."